Hours of Operation –

-The Feeding Station features a gated feeding area where visitors can purchase a branch of acacia browse for $2 to feed the giraffe.
+The Feeding Station features a gated feeding area where visitors can purchase a branch of acacia browse $3 ($2 for Zoo Members) to feed the giraffe.
 There is also a separate, non-gated deck for viewing and photography.
-A small gift shop featuring giraffe and elephant souvenirs and a large hand-washing station is behind the feeding area – always wash after feeding a giraffe!
+A large hand-washing station is behind the feeding area – always wash after feeding a giraffe!

 On May 9, 2008 it was dedicated in honor of A.B.
 Krongard’s grandchildren – Alex, Ben, Caroline, Luke, Lilly, Maggie and Brandon.
 Mr. Krongard has a long association with the Maryland Zoological Society’s Board of Trustees and has supported the Zoo not only financially, but with his personal time and leadership skills as well.